Persian cat breed information and advice

 Common health problems

-A well-bred Persian from a reputable breeder should be hardy and healthy, but it’s good to be aware of any medical issues they can suffer from.
+A well-bred Persian cat from a reputable breeder should be hardy and healthy, but it’s good to be aware of any medical issues they can suffer from.
 Some of these health issues will require veterinary treatment.
 In these cases, it’s wise to have Persian cat insurance to help cover the vet bills.

 Autosomal dominant polycystic kidney disease (AD-PKD)

-This is an inherited condition that causes cysts to form in the kidneys.
+This is an inherited condition that causes fluid-filled sacs or cysts to form in the kidneys.
 It can be inherited in certain cat breeds, especially the Persian.
 Your breeder should have had their cats tested for this genetic disease, so it’s wise to ask if they have certificates to confirm their cats are free of this problem.

 Hypertrophic cardiomyopathy (HCM)